Resources

 Goals, objectives, and emphasis of the programs:

-The Human Factors and Ergonomics Concentration Option in Industrial and Systems Engineering is designed for students who desire a comprehensive education in physical and cognitive ergonomics and human factors, and occupational health and safety.
-Both MS and PhD students take courses from other ISE areas (operations research, manufacturing, and management) as well as from supporting disciplines (e.g., statistics, kinesiology, psychology, etc.).
-Courses are offered that span physical and cognitive aspects of HF/E. All students, except non-thesis MS students, will conduct degree research with human participants.
+The Human Factors and Ergonomics Concentration in Industrial and Systems Engineering is designed for students who desire a comprehensive education in physical and/or cognitive ergonomics and human factors, and occupational health and safety.
+Students will complete additional hours in other aspects of ISE as well as from supporting disciplines to allow students to focus their degree towards their specific career objectives.

 Number of degrees granted during last 3 years: